 Turn and Stuff:

-Now turn your pillow case right side out.
+Now turn your pillowcase right side out.
 Then stuff your pillow form inside and TA-DA!
-You are done.
+You are done if you are not going to add velcro.
+If you are adding velcro, continue on with the next steps.

-Note: After I stuffed my pillow form inside the pillow case I noticed that the opening on back side kept sagging open a little so I decided to add Velcro to hold everything together and it also kept it tight and snug.
-Continue reading on if you want to know how I added Velcro to a finished pillow case.
+Note: After I stuffed my pillow form inside the pillowcase I noticed that the opening on the backside kept sagging open a little so I decided to add Velcro to hold everything together and it also kept it tight and snug.
+Continue reading on if you want to know how I added Velcro to a finished pillowcase.

 Here are my four completed pillows!
 As you can see I like to match the pattern pieces.
 This way the pillows look very professional.